 Original or custom artwork really gives your home a different feel than a mass produced print from the mall, commercial posters, or just hanging photos.
 A piece of artwork elevates the atmosphere in your home.
 Buying art from an artist you admire makes you feel connected to them through the piece of work and allows you to develop a deeper appreciation of the artwork when you see it everyday.
-It gives you a sense of humanity when you can see the original brushstrokes made by the artist’s hand or just knowing they spent hours with the material to make it what it is.
+It gives you a warm sense of humanity when you can see the original brushstrokes made by the artist’s hand or just knowing they spent hours with the material to make it what it is.
 Some people even become long-term friends with the artist.
 It will preserve the positive feelings and your interpretation of the artwork, and in a way, this makes it your own.
 It will be close to you and likely inspire you!

 If you’re considering buying an archival quality print, it is also a worthwhile investment.
-It will be appealing on the walls, more durable, and resemble the original artwork fair more accurately than a more inexpensive print.
+It will be appealing on the walls, more durable, and resemble the original artwork fair more accurately than an inexpensive print.
 An archival quality print can acquire value just like original art, however usually in smaller amounts, and be resold at auctions.
 It has all the same previously mentioned benefits, but it’s a good alternative if original art is out of budget or the art will be in rough environment (eg. garage, bathroom, dirty workshop).